Nuitka/Nuitka-website/doc/pages/pyside2.rst

  Alternative
 *************

-Otherwise your best bet is to migrate to PySide6 and work around the bugs that it might have.
-Hopefully with time, all will be ironed out.
+Otherwise your best bet is to migrate to PySide6 which has excellent support for Nuitka.
+Also PyQt6 would work, but PyQt5 unfortunately is very poorly supported.